Angular-Study-Projects/calculator/README.md

 This project porpuse is to learn Agngular8 so I can improve on new technologies and be capable to apply new knowledge on the workplace.

-Fell free to contact me or anything
+Feel free to contact me or anything